Refining Concentration for Gaussian Quadratic Chaos with Applications in Sonar and Communications: Abstract

 \section{Abstract}

-We visit and slightly modify the proof of Hanson-Wright~(HW) inequality for concentration of Gaussian quadratic chaos where we are able to tighten the bound by increasing the absolute constant in its formulation from its largest currently known value of 0.125 to at least 0.145 in the general symmetric case.
-We also present a sharper version of an inequality due to Laurent and Massart (LM inequality) through which we are able to increase the absolute constant in HW inequality from its largest currently available value of approximately $0.134$ due to LM~inequality itself to at least $0.152$ in the positive-semidefinite case.
-A new sequence of concentration bounds indexed by $m=1,2,3,\cdots$ is developed for Gaussian quadratic chaos that involve Schatten norms of the underlying matrix.
-The case $m=1$ recovers HW~inequality.
-These bounds undergo a phase transition in the sense that if the tail parameter is smaller than a critical threshold, then the case $m=1$ (HW~inequality) is the tightest and if the tail parameter is larger than this threshold, then the bounds eventually become tighter than any bound of finite index as $m$ grows to infinity.
-This leads to what is referred to as the~$m_\infty$-bound.
-An estimate (upper bound) is provided for the aforementioned threshold.
-We also develop a concentration bound that is tighter than HW inequality for \textit{both} sufficiently small and large values of the tail parameter.
-Finally, we explore concentration bounds when the underlying matrix is positive-semidefinite and only the dimension~$n$ and its operator norm (largest eigenvalue) are known.
-Four candidates are examined, namely, the $m_\infty$-bound, relaxed versions of HW and LM bounds and a bound that we refer to as the $\chi^2$-bound.
-It is proved that the sharpest among these is always either the $m_\infty$-bound or the $\chi^2$-bound.
-The case of even dimension is given special attention.
-If $n=2,4,6$, the $\chi^2$-bound is always tighter than the $m_\infty$-bound.
-If $n$ is an even integer greater than or equal to $8$, it is established that the $m_\infty$-bound is sharper than the $\chi^2$-bound if and only if the ratio of the tail parameter over the largest eigenvalue lies inside a nonempty finite open interval which expands indefinitely as $n$ grows.
+This paper studies concentration of measure for Gaussian quadratic chaos in the non-asymptotic regime where existing bounds are improved and several new bounds are proposed.
+We begin by slightly tightening the classic Hanson-Wright inequality~(HWI) by way of increasing the absolute constant in its formula from the largest known value of~0.125 to at least 0.145 in the symmetric case.
+A sharper version of an inequality due to Laurent~and~Massart~(LMI) is presented that results in an increase in the absolute constant in HWI from the largest available value of~$1-\frac{\sqrt{3}}{2}\approx 0.134$ due to LMI itself to $\frac{9-\sqrt{17}}{32}\approx 0.152$ in the positive-semidefinite case.
+Stepping beyond HWI, we develop a sequence of inequalities in the symmetric case indexed by $m=1,2,3,\cdots, \infty$ that involves Schatten norms of the underlying matrix.
+The case $m=1$ recovers HWI.
+These bounds undergo a phase transition in the sense that if the tail parameter is smaller than a critical threshold $\tau_c$, then $m=1$ is the tightest and if it is larger than $\tau_c$, then $m=\infty$ is the tightest.
+This leads to a novel bound referred to as the~$m_\infty$-bound.
+All three HWI, LMI and the~$m_\infty$ inequality rely on Markov's inequality.
+Following a different line of reasoning, we introduce the strong $\chi^2$ inequality in the symmetric case and the weak $\chi^2$ inequality in the positive-semidefinite~case.
+To further investigate the $m_\infty$-bound, we restrict our attention to positive-definite matrices and explore all available concentration bounds that only depend on the operator norm.
+Five candidates are examined, namely, the $m_\infty$-bound, relaxed versions of HWI and LMI, the weak $\chi^2$-bound and the so-called large deviations bound.
+The sharpest among these bounds is always either the $m_\infty$-bound or the weak $\chi^2$-bound.
+If the matrix dimension $n$ is $2,4$~or~$6$, the weak $\chi^2$-bound is tighter than the $m_\infty$-bound.
+If~$n$~is an even integer greater than or equal to~$8$, the $m_\infty$-bound is sharper than the weak $\chi^2$-bound if and only if the ratio of the tail parameter over the operator norm lies inside an open interval which expands indefinitely as $n$ grows.
+Modified versions of HW, $m_\infty$ and strong $\chi^2$ inequalities of various orders are proposed which can be significantly tighter than the original inequalities.
+The paper concludes with two applications where the modified bounds prove highly effective, namely, detection of a wideband signal transmitted through a frequency-selective and slowly fading channel modelled by a tapped-delay-line where the detector has no knowledge of realizations of channel taps and performance evaluation for unitary space-time modulation over a wireless MISO channel in block Rayleigh fading where both the transmitter and the receiver are unaware of channel state information.